muskaangaur06/counselgraph/README.md

 Contract review where the model drafts and a named human decides.
 Upload a PDF or DOCX, and the pipeline OCRs what needs OCRing, extracts clauses, flags risk, detects conflicts across your whole portfolio, and finds what the contract is missing.
-Ask a question, and a router chooses between vector search and a graph traversal, checks its own evidence, and drafts an answer.
+Ask a question, and a router chooses between vector search and a connected-record traversal, checks its own evidence, and drafts an answer.
 At every point where an LLM output would otherwise become fact, the pipeline stops and waits for a reviewer.

+It does not stop at telling you what is wrong.
+For every clause a reviewer flags, CounselGraph builds a negotiation playbook: ranked fallback positions from the ideal ask down to the minimum acceptable one, and a concrete suggested redline you could hand to the other side.
+Reading a contract and grading it is one job.
+Telling you what to do about it, and giving a structured, role-gated approval chain to sign off on that plan, is a second job most tools stop short of.
+CounselGraph does both.

-Nothing reaches the knowledge graph as approved until someone with the right seniority has approved it, by name, on the record.
+Nothing is treated as approved until someone with the right seniority has approved it, by name, on the record.

 ## The trust boundary